-Health and Safety Code: The Health and Safety Code (HSC) is one of the 29 codes that make up California state law.
-The HSC contains more than 130,000 sections organized into divisions.
+Health and Safety Code (HSC): The HSC (one of the 29 codes that make up California state law) contains more than 130,000 sections organized into divisions.
 Divisions 12 and 13 include provisions regarding the design, construction, use and maintenance of buildings.
 Various provisions of the HSC will be referred to throughout this publication.
 The mandates for several state agencies to develop building standards and for local governments to enforce building standards are also found in the HSC.

 California Building Standards Law: This is state law within HSC, Division 13, Part 2.5, commencing with Section 18901.
-The provisions of Part 2.5 govern the work of CBSC and how building standards are to be adopted and published.
+The provisions of this law govern the work of CBSC and how building standards are to be developed, adopted and published.
 It also mandates that the California Building Standards Code, Title 24 of the California Code of Regulations, applies to all building occupancies throughout the state.

-State Housing Law: This portion of state law within HSC, Division 13, Part 1.5, commencing with Section 17910, establishes responsibilities for HCD and the Office of the State Fire Marshal (SFM) to develop building standards for housing occupancies, including hotels, motels, lodging houses, apartments, condominiums and dwellings.
+State Housing Law: This portion of state law within HSC, Division 13, Part 1.5, commencing with Section 17910, establishes responsibilities for HCD and the Office of the State Fire Marshal (SFM) to develop building standards for residential occupancies including hotels, motels, lodging houses, apartments, condominiums and dwellings.
 It also mandates enforcement of State Housing Law provisions, and the building standards adopted pursuant to State Housing Law, by every city, county, or city and county within the state.

-Government Code: The Government Code (GOV) is another of the 29 codes within state law.
-Sections 4450 through 4460 in Chapter 7, Access to Public Buildings by Physically Handicapped Persons, establish requirements for building accessibility.
-The provisions also establish the Division of the State Architect's (DSA) authority to develop building standards and regulations for publicly funded buildings, publicly funded sidewalks and curbs, public accommodations and commercial facilities.
+Government Code (GOV): The GOV is another of the 29 codes within state law.
+Sections 4450 through 4460 in Chapter 7, Access to Public Buildings by Physically Handicapped Persons, establish accessibility requirements for building structures, sidewalks, curbs, and related facilities constructed with public funds (state and local) and available for the public, and establish the Division of the State Architect's (DSA) authority to develop such building standards and regulations.

-Note: HSC Sections 19952 through 19959 establish the requirement for accessibility in privately owned buildings open to the public, and for DSA to develop the building standards for accessibility in such buildings.
+Note: HSC Sections 19952 through 19959 establish the accessibility requirements in privately owned buildings open to the public, and charge DSA to develop building standards to implement these requirements.

-Earthquake Protection Law: Two state laws address buildings and their resistance to earthquakes.
+Earthquake Protection Law: There are two state laws that address buildings and their resistance to earthquakes that are important for local building officials to know about.
 The first is the Earthquake Protection Law (HSC, Division 13, Part 3, commencing with Section 19100).
-The law requires that all buildings be designed to resist lateral forces from seismic motion, and allows local government to enact requirements to mitigate the risk from existing buildings, such as unreinforced masonry buildings and others not designed in consideration of seismic motion.
+This law requires that all buildings be designed to resist lateral forces from seismic motion and allows local government to enact requirements to mitigate the risk from existing buildings, such as unreinforced masonry buildings and others not designed in consideration of seismic motion.

-The other state earthquake safety law is in Government Code, Title 2, Chapter 12.2, commencing with Section 8875.
-This law requires cities and counties to identify potentially hazardous buildings, as defined, and establish a mitigation program.
+The other state earthquake safety law is GOV, Title 2, Chapter 12.2, commencing with Section 8875, that requires cities and counties to identify potentially hazardous buildings, as defined, and establish a mitigation program.
 Further, the owner of a building identified as a potentially hazardous structure must post a written notice in a conspicuous location to warn the public of the possible danger during an earthquake.